juancastillo0/book-notes/romantic_music_history_19th_century.md

 The musicla instrument that Schubert and most other 19 century composerts played best was the piano.
 It was and is the only instrument regularly heard in a solo capacity in public.
 As pianos are large and complicated machines, the great urban centers had something of a monopoly in their cultivation and use.
 London, Vienna, and Paris.

 In the rich concert life of London the piano was well known since J. C. Bach began to play public solos on small English square puano-fortes in the late 1760s.
-In 1780s and 1790s a succession of young pianists was heard on the London stag: Muzio Clementi, J. L. Dusík (1760-1812), J. B. Cramer (1771-1858), John Field (1782-1837), and Ignaz Moscheles (1794-1870).
+In 1780s and 1790s a succession of young pianists was heard on the London stage: Muzio Clementi, J. L. Dusík (1760-1812), J. B. Cramer (1771-1858), John Field (1782-1837), and Ignaz Moscheles (1794-1870).
 Others appeared for breif engagements: J. N. Hummel, Daniel Steibelt, Friedrich Kalkbrenner (1785-1849), and the boy Franz Liszt (1811-86), who made his london debut in 1824.
 In the itineraries of the more peripatetic of these musicians we can detect the beginings of that familiar 19th century phenomenon, the touring virtuoso.

+### Clementi

 Until the mid-19th centiry, public pianinsts for the most part played their own music; in this branch of music making the traditional identity of composer and performer lingered on.
 Peices were performed by the composer on stage and the promptly offered for sale (often in simplified versions) to a receptive public.
 Perhaps the earliest pianist-composer to practive this diversified profession on an international scale was the cosmopolitan Clementi, born in Rome, but lived in London from about 1774.
-Clementi;s music, first published in London, Paris, and Vienna, was quickly pirated by a host of unauthorized printers (this was an accepted 18th centiry practice) and disseminated throught Europe.
+Clementi's music, first published in London, Paris, and Vienna, was quickly pirated by a host of unauthorized printers (this was an accepted 18th centiry practice) and disseminated throught Europe.
 His powerful tight-knit sonatas of the 1780s and 1790s influenced Beethoven from about the turn of the century.

 As early as his Opus 2 of 1779 he wrote melodic lines lavishly decorated with altered tones astonishingly like those of Parisian piano style two generations later.
 And some twenty years afterwards he composed music that seems comfortable at home in the new century.
 Clementi characteristically indulges in lucuriant melodic ornament, strong chormaticism, far-flung tonal relashionships, and long stretches of melliflous passage work.
 These are all familiar traits of Romantic piano music.
 Clementi's career prefigured that of many 19th century pianist-composers ina nother way as weel.
 From the late 1790s he became increasingly involved in the "music business": in manufacture and sale of pianos and in music publishing and editing.
 From 1798 until 1830 Clementi and Co. was one o fthe world's major vendors of these necessiteis of musical life.

+### Dusík

 Jan Ladislav Dusík was born in Behomia and practiced his craft as pianist and composer in Germany, Holland, and France before coming to London (as a refugee from the French Revolution) in 1789 until 1810, when the collapse of his business ventures forced his departure.
 Moving restlessly during the Napoleonic years from Hamburg to the service of Prince Louis Ferdinand of Prussia (himself an ambitious composer), and then to Paris as music director to Prince Talleyrand, Dusík gained wide international recognition as a virtuoso pianist and composer.
 His style matured in the decade spent in London.
 Like his older colleague Clementi, he devoted gis most serious and fuitful efforts to his solo piano sonatas, some 32 in all.

 A characteristic late sonata of Dusík's is his Opus 61 (C 211) in F# minor.
 Several enduring trairs of romantic keyboard styles may be seen here.
 A weakening of the traditional tonic-dominnat axis of sonata-tyoe movements results from the introduction of foreign tonalities that function as ornamental neighboring keys to the principal ones.
 But perhaps even more innovative are the substantial stretches of genuinely indeterminate tonality effected by ubiquitous diminished seventh chords and chromatic shifts.
 Fast figurations for both hands requiring large leaps and intricate changes of direction, and even faster multi-octave arpeggios and scales reflect the predilections of a new breed of "public" pianist.

+### John Field

 A younger piano composer within the London orbit was Johan Baptist Cramer.
 About 1788 he madehis debut both as a composer and as a concert performer.
 His keyboard etudes were praised by Beethoven, and they alone of all his music are still used for study today.